hapostgres/pg_auto_failover/docs/tutorial.rst

 lab.
 It is not intended to be production ready though.
 In particular, no attention have been spent on volume management.
 After all, this is a
-tutorial: the goal is to walk through the first steps of using pg_auto_failover to provide HA to a Citus formation.
+tutorial: the goal is to walk through the first steps of using pg_auto_failover to implement Postgres automated failover.

 Pre-requisites
 --------------